openvinotoolkit/openvino/docs/OV_Runtime_UG/Python_API_exclusives.md

 ## Easier Model Compilation

-`CompiledModel` can be easily created with the helper method.
+The `CompiledModel` can be easily created with use of the helper.
 It hides `Core` creation and applies `AUTO` device by default.

 @snippet docs/snippets/ov_python_exclusives.py auto_compilation